 Ambassadors are expected to:

 Volunteers will assist with professional caddie registration.
-Responsibilities include: inventory player names and caddie bibs prior to event, distribute and collects towels, bibs and nameplates.
+Responsibilities include: inventory player names and caddie bibs prior to event, distribute and collect towels, bibs and nameplates.
 Volunteers will also maintain the caddie dining tent and acts as a concierge for the caddies.

 Caddie Services volunteers are expected to: